mdn/content/files/en-us/mdn/mdn_product_advisory_board/membership/index.md

 ## 3. PAB Membership Qualifications.

 a.
 PAB Members have in-depth industry knowledge and expertise.
-Members will be knowledgeable about web standards, with the ability and experience to align MDN’s overall strategic goals and content plans with evolution of web standards, industry direction, and the needs of developers using MDN’s documentation.
+Members will be knowledgeable about web standards, with the ability and experience to align MDN's overall strategic goals and content plans with evolution of web standards, industry direction, and the needs of developers using MDN's documentation.

 b.
 Membership in the PAB is limited to organizations and individuals who make significant contributions to MDN and/or the advancement, development, and implementation of web standards.